Judas (Lady Gaga song): Live performances

 "Judas" was performed by Gaga on The Graham Norton Show on May 13, 2011, and two days later on Radio 1's Big Weekend in Carlisle, Cumbria.
 "Judas" was the final song of the setlist, and she finished her performance by taking a bow with her dancers and musicians, as confetti rained on the crowd.
 Gaga sang "Judas" on the season finale of Saturday Night Live on May 21, 2011, after performing the piano version of "The Edge of Glory".
 She was dressed in a black shiny top and knee high boots, with a metallic headgear.
 On May 27, 2011, Gaga also performed the song on Good Morning America as a part of their "Summer Concert Series".
 She wore a black sheer dress with a gold bejewelled jacket, and gold-studded bikini top and bottom.
 The stage was filled with steam billowing out of controlled machines.
 Gaga performed "Judas" on the X Factor in Paris on June 14, 2011, as a medley with "The Edge of Glory".
 The performance started with Gaga playing a keytar for "The Edge of Glory", wearing a fringed coat as well as a teal wig.
 She then removed the keytar and fringed coat, revealing a lingerie outfit which included a thong, and transitioned into "Judas".
 A medley of "Judas" and "Born This Way" was the closing performance on the Paul O'Grady Live show.
 Ryan Love of Digital Spy had a preview of the show's recording, and felt that this was the best performance of the two songs by Gaga.

 "Judas" was part of the setlist of the Born This Way Ball (2012–2013) concert tour.
 After a speech about betrayal and loyalty, Gaga performed the track atop a turret of the big castle prop.
 The song contained elements of the DJ White Shadow Remix.
-On the tour's venue in Manila, Philippines, Gaga faced threats of incarceration and lawsuits from nearly 200 Christians from the Biblemode Youth Philippines organization.
+Prior to the concert scheduled in Manila, Philippines, Gaga faced threats of incarceration and lawsuits from nearly 200 Christians from the Biblemode Youth Philippines organization.
 The group marched to protest about her "blasphemous" music, taking particular offense to the song "Judas", which they asserted as demeaning Jesus Christ.
 Responding to the protests, Gaga said in an official statement, "I'm not a creature of your government, Manila" and performed "Judas".
-Following the controversy, Roman Catholic legal authorities greenlit the concerts for May 21, 2012 and the following Tuesday, restricting nudity and acts deemed vulgar from the performance.
+Following the controversy, Roman Catholic legal authorities greenlit the concerts for May 21, 2012, and the following Tuesday, restricting nudity and acts deemed vulgar from the performance.

-In 2014, "Judas" was added to the setlist of Gaga's ArtRave: The Artpop Ball tour, where she performed it wearing a bondage-inspired black leather outfit.
-The song is also performed on the singer's 2018–2020 Las Vegas residency show, Enigma.
-Gaga wears an armor-like bodysuit with light-up panels, and plays on a guitar during "Judas".